SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 ### UNASSIGN
-The licensing lifecycle for a device ends with its unassigment/deactivation.
+The licensing lifecycle for a device ends with its unassigning/deactivation.
 It is recommended to provide an area in your software, in which the end user can unassign the used license code, so that this can be used on another device (typical hardware migration scenario).

 ## OFFLINE
 Please refer to this [article](https://support.slascone.com/hc/en-us/articles/4412248454161), in order to find more information about permanently offline scenarios.

 ### ACTIVATION (file based)

-Activation in offline scenarios is a 2-step processrequiring two lcense (xml) files  necessary:
+Activation in offline scenarios is a 2-step process requiring two license (xml) files:

 - the license file
 - the activation file